-The Comprehensive Examination Committee of the Department of Physical Therapy will develop and revise on a regular basis the comprehensive examination that requires the student to demonstrate competency in all instructional/content areas included in the Texas State University-San Marcos Physical Therapy curriculum.
+The Comprehensive Examination Committee of the Department of Physical Therapy will develop and revise on a regular basis the comprehensive examination that requires the student to demonstrate competency in all instructional/content areas included in the Texas State University Physical Therapy curriculum.

 I. The Committee

-- Will develop and implement the comprehensive examination reflective of the entire physical therapy curriculum.
+- Will develop and implement the comprehensive examination that reviews the physical therapy curriculum.

 - Will decide upon and communicate with the faculty regarding a time frame in which to obtain items for test construction.

-- Will analyze test results following the scoring guidelines.
+- Will analyze test results using item analysis.

 Students who meet the following requirements are eligible to sit for the comprehensive examination:

-- successful completion of all didactic coursework up to and including the prior Spring semester
+- successful completion of all didactic coursework up to and including semester 6

-- are not on academic suspension or probation upon the conclusion of the prior Spring semester
+- are not on academic suspension or probation upon the conclusion of semester 6

-Students on altered schedules are required to contact the chairperson of the Comprehensive Examination Committee to determine their eligibility to take the comprehensive examination.
+Students on alternative schedules are required to contact the Comprehensive Examination Committee Chair to determine their eligibility to take the comprehensive examination.

 III.
 The Examination

-- The examination will reflect the content of the entire physical therapy curriculum.
+- The examination will reflect the content of the physical therapy curriculum.